Last Updated: July 17, 2021

 I’ve noticed that many churches prefer handheld mics for their choir which is recommended.
 The only shortcoming is that handheld mics don’t withstand the harshness of the stage.
 Moreover, they can’t pick up a wide range of sounds over a small area.

 I’m not saying handheld mics are bad, but they are not a suitable option for the situation.

-Here are the top choir mics we’ll be reviewing:
+Here are the Best Choir Mics we’ll be reviewing:

-- Rode M5-MP Matched Pair Cardioid Condenser Microphones
+- Rode NT1-A-MP Matched Pair Cardioid Condenser Microphones

 - Samson C02 Pencil Condenser Microphones

 - Shure CVO-B/C Centraverse Overhead Cardioid Condenser Microphone, Black